kfuruie/InvestGame/README.md

 WebPL Project

-TODO
+Phase 2 TODO

-HTML/CSS Stuff
-1. Link together NavBars so only one file has to be changed (JS)
+-  Link together NavBars so only one file has to be changed (JS)
-2. Make skeleton pages for the rest of the site
+-  Make skeleton pages for the rest of the site
-3. Add actual links to the NavBar buttons
+-  Add actual links to the NavBar buttons
+-  Create "Hamburger" button for NavBar on mobile view

+- Validate Form Data
+- Mask password entry